HOW TO PLAY REACH MAHJONG by 11

 In this easy guide, you'll learn what the tiles are, how to make a hand, how to call a win, and how to score it.
 Thank you in advance for reading the whole thing.

 To help explain some things, I use non-standard definitions, so that I may write more concisely ('set' instead of 'a set of three tiles that are exactly the same or a set of three tiles of the same suit in order').
 Official definitions are given as the manual goes on - this is supposed to be a way for someone to learn from zero.
 Each section has a 'PRE-ANSWERS' bit at the end of it that covers questions you probably have.
 Please read the whole thing, there is a very good chance the question you have is answered.
+Helpful links and stuffs are all the way at the bottom.

 THE TILES

-There are four of each tile in the game.
 There are two types of tiles - suits and honors.
 There are three suits in Mahjong - Man, Pin, and Sou.
 Each suit has tiles that go from 1 to 9.

 --Suits--